In the 2017 Budget, Malcolm Turnbull and his Government handed down a $22 billion cut to our schools.

 If you wish to join Amanda in her fight, please sign the below petition:

-The plan to return 3,200 gigalitres to the river is essential in ensuring the survival of the Murray-Darling and restoring the health of the Basin.
+The delivery of the full 3,200 gigalitres outlined in the Murray-Darling Basin Plan is essential in ensuring the survival of the Murray-Darling and restoring the health of the Basin.

-South Australians must stand together and send a strong, clear message to this Government that they must commit to the plan and return the full 3,200 to the river.
+South Australians must stand together and send a strong, clear message to Barnaby Joyce and this Government that they must commit to the full Plan, and they must act to protect our river.

 Sign Amanda’s petition below to join the fight to save the Murray-Darling Basin!

 Watch some of Amanda's recent speeches on the Murray-Darling Basin